 After deciding to study a Bachelor's degree abroad, there are other questions coming up: Which discipline or specialisation should I choose?
 In which country do I want to study?
-Can I afford paying the tuition fees and living in that city?
+Can I afford to pay the tuition fees and live in that city?

 While these questions are important and you need to answer them, many students are often confused by the B.A. and B.S./B.Sc. abbreviations.
 What do they stand for?
 And what impact does it have on the Bachelor's degree you want to study abroad?